 All financial assistance received is applied first to the student's unpaid tuition and fees for the current semester.
-The student's account is credited after the sixth week of the semester.
+The student's account is credited, and aid is disbursed, after the sixth week of the semester.

 If students are not eligible for financial aid based on their actual enrollment, they must pay all tuition and fees owed.
 If students' total financial aid is not enough to pay their tuition and fees, they must pay the balance by the due date on their bills (see Payment Options).

-The student chose to drop a course.
+The student chose to drop course(es).

 The college canceled a course.

-The student repeated the course.
+The student repeated course(es).

 Consult the Policies & Procedures page for more information on academic eligibility, student rights and responsibilities.